Ruth H. Alexander

-Ruth Hammack Alexander (April 17, 1938–April 20, 2021) was an American activist for women in collegiate sports.
+Ruth Hammack Alexander (April 17, 1938 – April 20, 2021) was an American activist for women in collegiate sports.
 She established the "Lady Gator Athletic" program at the University of Florida to allow women to participate in intercollegiate athletics for the first time.

 Alexander earned her master's degree and a doctorate before joining the faculty of the University of Florida where she earned the title of Distinguished Professor in the Department of Exercise and Sport Sciences.
 From there, she spearheaded a campaign to allow equal opportunities for female athletes to compete at the University of Florida in the National Collegiate Athletic Association.
 President Richard Nixon appointed her to sit on the President's Council on Sports, Fitness, and Nutrition and she founded the Florida Governor's Council on Physical Fitness and Sports.

 She was inducted into the National Association of Sport and Physical Education's Hall of Fame in 1987 and the Milligan College Athletics Hall of Fame in 1998.
 In 2012, Alexander was inducted into the Florida Women's Hall of Fame.

 Personal life

-Alexander was born on April 17, 1938 in Madison County, Kentucky with an older sister Jacqueline and two older brothers, Larry and Denny.
+Alexander was born on April 17, 1938 in Madison County, Kentucky, with an older sister Jacqueline and two older brothers, Larry and Denny.
 They were all raised as Methodists.
 Although her mother died when she was young, Alexander says both of her parents inspired her to become involved in sports.

 Alexander and her former husband Kern Alexander had four children together.
-Her son, F. King Alexander, is the president of Louisiana State University.
+Her son F. King Alexander was the president of Louisiana State University.